 Fund-raising tends to be the aspect of campaigning that presents the greatest challenges to new, un-elected, or outsider candidates.
-A new politician, one who has spend less time in the game, will lack a name and will have to work to introduce themselves, before they can ask for donations.
+A new politician, one who has spent less time in the game, will lack a name and will have to work to introduce themselves, before they can ask for donations.
 A non-incumbent will lack the ability to reward donations by making sure to provide donors with an equally high level of constituent service as non-donors.
 Outsiders, those with new ideas or the declared intention to upset the present political order, will encounter resistance from established special interests, and will find it difficult to raise money from members of organized groups with municipal axes to grind, unless one panders to a strict party line.
 In comparison, even a novice candidate, given enough time to work, can door-knock a voter district in person, and for relatively short dough.

 Campaigns are expensive: In order to thank each of the 26 voters who lent their name to my tiny political effort on Marty’s behalf, I spent $12.74 on postage, about 2 hours verifying signatures and addresses, and about 1 hour hand-writing quick notes and hand-addressing envelopes.
 I have pre-printed return address labels that significantly simplified the process.